 Careful measuring is key to getting patio table size right

-The space requirements that we would recommend for Lazy Susan Patio Tables are outlined in the diagram below.
+The space requirements that we would recommend for Lazy Susan Patio Tables are outlined in the diagram below for our June.

 On top of that, we would also recommend another 75cm of what we call working space.
 In other words, space where you can move around the table when people are seated.

-I don't want to tell you how to measure, we can all use a tape measure.
-But I have got a few helpful pointers I think it is worth sharing.
-Things to consider when measuring for your new patio furniture...
+We don't want to tell you how to measure, we can all use a tape measure.
+But we have got a few helpful pointers we think it is worth sharing when measuring for your new patio furniture...

 If there is anything in that space, start your 75cm chair space measurement from the edge of that, instead of the edge of your patio space.

-If you have any concerns, and would like to maybe talk through the dimension recommendations in more detail with a member of the Lazy Susan team, then please don't hesitate to give us a call on 01243 717197 or drop us an email at [email protected].
+If you have any concerns and would like to maybe talk through the dimension recommendations in more detail with a member of the Lazy Susan team, then please don't hesitate to give us a call at 01243 717197 or drop us an email at [email protected].
 We will be more than happy to help.